 Clinical Research Program

-The Comprehensive Cancer Center of Wake Forest University (CCCWFU) offers more cancer-related clinical trials than any other hospital in western North Carolina.
+The Wake Forest Baptist Comprehensive Cancer Center (WFBCCC) offers more cancer-related clinical trials than any other hospital in western North Carolina.

 Patients with virtually any type of cancer have the opportunity to participate in one of nearly 250 research studies conducted by oncologists from the Comprehensive Cancer Center or by one of the other leading cancer researchers around the country with whom we collaborate.

-Most of the studies combine conventional treatments such as surgery, radiation therapy and chemotherapy, as well as novel molecular therapeutic approaches such as fusion toxins, targeted agents and gene therapy, to name a few.
+Most of the studies combine conventional treatments such as surgery, radiation therapy and chemotherapy, with novel molecular therapeutic approaches.

 Our Cancer Center also utilizes integrative approaches with complementary and alternative medicines, including vitamin and nutritional therapies, in both cancer treatment and symptom management research.
 We firmly believe that “research cures cancer” and so do the 1,000 or more of our patients per year who enroll in one or more of our innovative clinical trials.
 These trials originate from the Cancer Center or one of the national Cooperative Groups of which we are a member:

 In addition, WFBCCC is a National Cancer Institute (NCI) funded Community Oncology Research Program (NCORP) Research Base, the only NCI-designated Comprehensive Cancer Center Research Base.
 As such, it provides a conduit for community

 physicians to participate in NCI-supported trials, giving their patients enhanced